Cooking for one doesn’t require a fully stocked kitchen.

 Final Thoughts

-Cooking for one is much easier when your kitchen is simple and clutter-free.
+Cooking for one is much easier when your kitchen is simple and practical.

-You don’t need dozens of tools or expensive gadgets — just a few reliable basics that fit your routine.
+You don’t need dozens of tools—just a few reliable basics that fit your routine.